kubukoz/spotify-next/README.md

         Skip to next track without any changes drop
-        Drop current track from the current playlist and skip to the next track repl
+        Drop current track from the current playlist and skip to the next track forward
+        Fast forward the current track by a percentage of its length (10% by default) n
+        Alias for `next`
+    d
+        Alias for `drop`
+    f
+        Alias for `forward`
+    repl
         Run application in interactive mode
 ```